Water Resources Management Plan

 - Planned proactive work – proactive maintenance of our network to reduce amount of water wasted by leakage and optimise the use of our sources.

 We published the draft version of our next Water Resources Management Plan (dWRMP24) on 16 November 2022.
 This latest plan looks ahead to what we plan to do between 2025 and 2085.

-We aim to publish the final plan, subject to approval, in the Autumn of 2023.
+Our next step is to create a new draft plan which incorporates that feedback and then the final plan, which we aim to publish, subject to approval, in the Autumn of 2023.

 We provide Water Resources Market information to enable third parties to identify where we may need additional water resources and to test how their proposals compare to our own supply options.

 This map shows where our fifteen water resource zones (WRZ) are located.